Chapter 3: The Doctoral Degree

 b.
 For students who have not yet earned a bachelor's degree and are enrolled in the DVM program and a Doctoral program the Doctoral degree shall be awarded concurrently with the DVM.

 c.
-Doctoral students with professional doctorate degrees (DVM, MD, etc.) may include a maximum of 12 graduate credit hours from a professional doctorate degree in their 90-hour PhD program.
+Subject to the recommendation of the supervisory committee, doctoral students with professional doctorate degrees (DVM, MD, etc.) may include a maximum of 12 graduate credit hours from a professional doctorate degree in their 90-hour PhD program.
+As an earned degree, the transfer credit is not subject to the six year time limit.

 D.6 Transfer of Credit

-4. Credits that were earned more than six years prior to the semester in which the program of study is approved cannot be transferred.
+4. Credits that were earned more than six years prior to the semester in which the program of study is approved cannot be transferred except as noted above.

 D.7 Research Outside the Program